Who Is John Legend?

 "Before tonight, only 12 people had won an Emmy, Grammy, Oscar and Tony in competitive categories," Legend wrote on Instagram.
 "Sirs Andrew Lloyd Webber, Tim Rice and I joined that group when we won an Emmy for our production of their legendary show Jesus Christ Superstar.
 So happy to be part of this team.
 So honored they trusted me to play Jesus Christ.
 So amazed to be in such rarefied air."

 Personal Life and Family

 Outside of music, Legend is involved in numerous social and charitable causes.
 He is a supporter of the Harlem Village Academies, a New York City organization that runs several charter schools.
 Legend serves as a vice chairman on the HVA board.

 He explained to Black Enterprise magazine why education is such an important issue to him: "I come from a city where 40 percent to 50 percent of our kids drop out of high school.
 I did well in high school and then went to an Ivy League school, but I was the exception.
 We need to do more to make sure every kid has a quality education."

 Continuing with his commitment to education reform, Legend lent his song "Shine" to the 2010 documentary Waiting for Superman.
 The film takes a critical look at the nation's public school system.

 Legend became engaged to model Chrissy Teigen while the couple was on vacation in the Maldives in late 2011.
 They tied the knot in September 2013 in Italy.
 On April 14, 2016, the pair welcomed their first child, a daughter named Luna Simone.
-On November 21, 2017, they announced that Teigen was pregnant with baby No. 2.
-The couple announced on May 16, 2018 that their son, Miles Theodore Stephens, had arrived.
+On May 16, 2018, they announced the arrival of baby No. 2, son Miles Theodore Stephens.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!